Version Python notebooks with Git

 marimo eliminates large Git merge conflicts and CI/CD challenges in Python notebooks by storing everything as clean Python files instead of JSON.

 Version control is one of the biggest frustrations in the notebook ecosystem.
-Anyone who has worked with Jupyter notebooks in a team setting knows the pain: cryptic merge conflicts in JSON files, noisy commit histories filled with execution count changes, and the impossibility of running notebooks in CI/CD pipelines without jumping through hoops.
+Anyone who has worked with them in a team setting knows the pain: cryptic merge conflicts in JSON files, noisy commit histories filled with execution count changes, and the impossibility of running notebooks in CI/CD pipelines without jumping through hoops.

 Why Git is better with marimo

-This approach also makes code reviews meaningful.
+This approach makes code reviews meaningful.
 Instead of reviewers struggling to parse JSON diffs that show structural changes rather than logical ones, they can focus on the actual code changes that matter.
 Pull requests become readable, and the review process becomes about the science and logic rather than fighting with file formats.

 Python notebooks for CI/CD